Traffic Stops in Kansas

 The trooper two-step (Kansas Two Step) happens after a traffic stop:

-- First, the officer gives you your license, gives you your insurance back and says you're free to leave.
+- First, the officer gives you your license and insurance back and says “you're free to leave.”

-Then what they do is they take two steps to the rear of the car.
+- Then, the officer takes two steps to the rear of the car.

-Now this is a voluntary encounter.
-Before they gave you your license back they needed to have some kind of reasonable suspicion some sort of evidence to believe you’d committed a crime to ask you to search your car.
-Now this is a voluntary encounter and so now they don't need any reasonable suspicion, now they don't need probable cause.
+Before they gave you your license back, they needed to have some kind of reasonable suspicion – or evidence to believe you've committed a crime to ask you to search your car.
+Now, since this is a “voluntary encounter,” they don't need any reasonable suspicion, now they don't need probable cause.